 Shoreline erosion can be a challenge, but it is a natural process

 Shoreline bulkheads, seawalls and other types of armor are significant stressors on the Puget Sound nearshore ecosystem.
 Shoreline armor changes composition of beaches and coastal habitats, alters coastal ecology, and reduces the resilience of the coast to rising sea levels.
 Approximately 27% of the region’s shoreline and 48% of residential shoreline parcels is modified with some type of armor.
 Reducing shoreline armoring is vital to restoring the health of the Northwest Straits ecosystem.

-The Foundation’s SHARP program (Shoreline Armor Reduction Program) offers incentives and services to shoreline landowners, especially those concerned with erosion on their shoreline properties.
+The Foundation’s Shore Friendly program (Shoreline Armor Reduction Program) offers incentives and services to shoreline landowners, especially those concerned with erosion on their shoreline properties.
 Funding for this program is supported by the Washington State Departments of Fish and Wildlife and Natural Resources through a grant from the United States Environmental Protection Agency.